jxdv/Zephyrus/README.md

 - Email configuration -> as of right now gmail requires phone number in order to create a new account, and as a person who values his privacy I'll need to find a way to bypass this or maybe use another mail provider.
+- Add other methods to check for a change in the file state than just calculating the checksum.
+(Different file attributes e.g: File permissions)

 ## Contributing